Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 Second, code factories limit collaboration and leadership and make achieving any position of _real_ responsibility difficult.
 (Code factory management is just baby-sitting.)

-{% include callout.html
-content="In other words, if you want to stop working in a code factory, focusing solely on your own technical excellence won’t be enough." type="warning" %}

 ## How do you know if you work in a code factory?
 * **Coding in the dark** - limited access to customers, everything need to know etc.
 * **Rubber stamping** - ideas from "above" are presented without alternatives.